 Ridgelines and Rivers: Hartley Park to Lester Park

-Cross Woodland Ave and follow the Duluth Traverse singletrack through the woods.
-Turn right on Allendale Ave, and take St. Paul, Woodland and Carlisle Avenues to Vermilion Rd (go north).
+Cross Woodland Avenue and follow the Duluth Traverse singletrack through the woods.
+Turn right on Allendale Avenue, and take St. Paul, Woodland, and Carlisle Avenues to Vermilion Road (go north).
 Ride the gravel road between cemeteries and watch for Morningside trail on your right (east) after the beaver swamp.
-Continue across Jean Duluth Rd.
-For the easiest option follow the gravel road around the corner and take Snively Trail
+Continue across Jean Duluth Road.
+For the easiest option, follow the gravel road around the corner and take Snively Trail

 , for intermediate option go right onto Hawkridge Trail.
-From the end of either of those trails cross 7bridges Rd and take Lester River trail down to the park.
+From the end of either of those trails, cross 7 Bridges Road and take Lester River trail down to the park.